Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The (re)insurer’s business plan must be submitted when it seeks either initial authorisation or the extension of its licence to a further business class.
 Article 16 of Law 4364/2016 reiterates the provisions of Solvency II regarding the required content of the business plan.
 This must include information that will allow the regulator to assess whether the licensing requirements are met:

 - on the basis of the nature of the risks or commitments which the insurer intends to cover; and

 - in light of its initial expenditure, retrocession prospects and financial, governance and operational projections for the first three years of operation.

 What risk management systems and procedures must (re)insurers adopt?

-Pursuant to Article 32 of Law 4364/2016, Greek (re)insurers must maintain an effective risk-management system comprising the strategies, processes and reporting procedures necessary to identify, manage and report, on a continuous basis, the risks, at an individual and at an aggregated level, to which they are or could be exposed, and their interdependencies.
+Greek (re)insurers must maintain an effective risk-management system comprising the strategies, processes and reporting procedures necessary to identify, manage and report, on a continuous basis, the risks, at an individual and at an aggregated level, to which they are or could be exposed, and their interdependencies.
 The risk management system must cover both the risks included in the calculation of the solvency capital requirements and the risks not or not fully included in the calculation thereof, and at least the areas of underwriting and reserving, asset-liability management, investment (particularly derivatives and similar commitments), liquidity and concentration risk management, operational risk management, reinsurance and other risk mitigation techniques.
-Further, according to Article 30(3) of Law 4364/2016, (re)insurers shall adopt a written policy on risk management which, pursuant to Article 32(3), must comprise policies relating to all these points.
+(Re)insurers must adopt a written policy on risk management that addresses all of these points.